Juraj Drašković: Peasant revolt

-The Bishop deliberately spread rumours that Matija Gubec had been elected king by his co-conspirators, to set an example to any possible future rebels, the bishop had Gubec tortured in front of St. Mark' s Church in Zagreb and then forced to wear a red-hot iron crown as “king of the peasants” before being dismembered by four horses.
+The Bishop deliberately spread rumours that Matija Gubec had been elected king by his co-conspirators, to set an example to any possible future rebels, the bishop had Gubec tortured in front of St. Mark's Church in Zagreb and then forced to wear a red-hot iron crown as “king of the peasants” before being quartered by four horses.
 In a letter to King Maximilian Drašković demanded permission to crown Gubec publicly with an iron crown.

-However, he was known as wise theologian and politician, who was always in the right place at the right time, settling most of troubles.
+He was regarded by contemporaries as a skilled theologian and politician, and held multiple high-ranking positions in both church and state.

 Later life

-In 1574 Drašković was appointed archbishop of Kalocsa (Hungary), retaining the rule of Diocese of Zagreb.
-In 1578 he moved to Diocese of Győr and became at the same time the royal chancellor.
+In 1574, Drašković was appointed archbishop of Kalocsa (Hungary), retaining the rule of Diocese of Zagreb.
+In 1578, he moved to Diocese of Győr and became at the same time the Royal Chancellor.
 Emperor and king Rudolf II of Habsburg promoted him and made him the royal governor of Hungary (1584), which is a title equal to Hungarian palatine.

 Drašković became cardinal at the first consistory of Pope Sixtus V on 18 December 1585.
 On his way to Rome he suddenly died in Vienna on 31 January 1587, at the age of 61.
 He was buried in the Cathedral of Blessed Virgin Mary in Győr.